 And After That?

 After two years in Israel, the general idea is that we’ll go to Spain for two years and then do some crazy bike trip across Europe with older kids who hopefully whine less.
 (I doubt this is over-optimistic allusion can be real considering in my almost 39th year, I’m quite the whiner but I’ll hold onto that lie for a bit longer.
 It works for me.)
-And as we’re looking at all the strange and beautiful spin-art patterns our life is taking us to, I get this lovely random information about Birmingham, England and it’s airport, and I think to myself, “How lovely and coincidental that this should fall in my lap,” and because I stopped believing in coincidences many years ago, I thought I’d pay attention to it, and bring you along for the ride.
+And as we’re looking at all the strange and beautiful spin-art patterns our life is taking us to, I get this lovely random need to talk about airports, and I think to myself, “How lovely and coincidental that this should fall in my lap,” and because I stopped believing in coincidences many years ago, I thought I’d pay attention to it, and bring you along for the ride.
 Go figure.
-Because of this, we may end up flying into this airport to start our Swedish or Spain lives later on.
+Because of this, we may end up flying into some particular airport to start our Swedish or Spain lives later on and there, on that flight, or in the airport, we’ll meet someone who is meant to teach us something marvelous.
 It’s gotta mean something.

 Yes, I spiraled all over this one too, but God I love that.
 I love that I can talk to you, like I would if we were sitting face to face and the conversation takes left turn and then a sharp right, which leads into a lop-sided U-turn and a tailspin which leaves you and I going, “And how exactly did we get to talking about lady boys, the situation in Egypt, and gorgeous sunset romances?”
 (Not necessarily related, nor in that exact order).
 But, I started to play “Just Give Me A Reason” on the guitar in the Philippines and I think I almost have it down my heart now and that brings me lots of joy.